axibase/atsd/api/sql/examples/regularize.md

-# Transforming Unevenly Space Series to Regular Series
+# Transforming Unevenly Space Series to Regular Serieszzzz

 **WITH INTERPOLATE** clause provides a way to transform unevenly spaced time series into regular series.